North Transfer Station Project

-Seattle Public Utilities (SPU) plans to replace the current North Transfer Station with a more modern and efficient facility that will meet the growing future needs of the city.
+Seattle Public Utilities (SPU) is replacing the North Transfer Station with a more modern and efficient facility that will meet the growing future needs of the city.

 New Facility Improvements